This is the start of a modding tutorial for Minecraft. This is a work in progress.

 There are other version control systems, such as Mercurial.
 You can use another system, but this tutorial will only cover Git.

-Choose a Git provider
+Choose an online Git provider

 - Built-in issue trackers to help you track bugs and feature improvements.